Jóhannes Stefánsson: Whistleblowing

-By July 2016, Jóhannes decided to go public.
+By July 2016, Jóhannes had decided to go public.
 Jóhannes says he started receiving threats, that false rumors were spread about him and that his food was poisoned.
 Jóhannes stayed in South Africa, protected by bodyguards until 10 January 2017.

 In August 2018, Jóhannes started working with the investigation team in Namibia and special units of the Namibian government.
-The PPLAAF took the threats to his safety seriously enough to help him.
+The Platform to Protect Whistleblowers in Africa (PPLAAF) took the threats to his safety seriously enough to help him.
 After returning to Iceland, he contacted WikiLeaks and began working on the Fishrot Files with Kristinn Hrafnsson.
 The two decided to partner with RUV, Stundin and Al Jazeera's Investigative Unit.

 On 12 November 2019, WikiLeaks began publishing the Fishrot Files.
 On the same day, Jóhannes said on RÚV's investigative program that Samherji's CEO authorized the bribes.
 Jóhannes admits he committed crimes, but believes he acted on behalf of the company, saying "I violated the law on behalf of Samherji while I was there.
 I was the man to get the quotas and the connections, on my superiors’ orders."